 Plagiarism is defined as the use of the ideas, phrases, sentences, or larger units of discourse from another writer or speaker without proper acknowledgment, Plagiarism includes the unauthorized copying of software and the violation of copyright laws.
+Use of third-party sites or technology such as Al generators to create or present material as your own in whole or in part during an academic activity or exercise is considered plagiarism, unless the use of such technology and/or third-party sites is expressly permitted by the instructor.

 Students who commit plagiarism for the first time, the professor will report the students to the academic director of the institution and a report will be placed in the student's file.
 Furthermore, the student will receive an F in the assignment.
 If the student is found committing plagiarism for the second time, the student will receive an F in the course, and will have to re-take it.